We performed a comparison between Pulseway and Tanium based on real PeerSpot user reviews.

 "The performance could improve in future releases.
 We have had performance issues in specialized web environments, but overall I think the problems are less than 2% of the computer systems being used."

-Pulseway is ranked 17th in Server Monitoring with 6 reviews while Tanium is ranked 9th in Server Monitoring with 15 reviews.
+Pulseway is ranked 17th in Server Monitoring with 6 reviews while Tanium is ranked 10th in Server Monitoring with 15 reviews.
 Pulseway is rated 8.6, while Tanium is rated 7.4.
 The top reviewer of Pulseway writes "A solution with a great monitoring system and ability to control access remotely".
-On the other hand, the top reviewer of Tanium writes "Is able to make several campaigns work in parallel, but the user interface needs improvement".
-Pulseway is most compared with Zabbix, Kaseya VSA, Microsoft Configuration Manager and PRTG Network Monitor, whereas Tanium is most compared with CrowdStrike Falcon, Microsoft Defender for Endpoint, Microsoft Configuration Manager, Qualys VMDR and ServiceNow Discovery.
+On the other hand, the top reviewer of Tanium writes "Useful tool for vulnerability management and deploying applications, needing improvement in its OS upgrade".
+Pulseway is most compared with Zabbix, Kaseya VSA, PRTG Network Monitor and Microsoft Configuration Manager, whereas Tanium is most compared with CrowdStrike Falcon, Microsoft Defender for Endpoint, Microsoft Configuration Manager, Qualys VMDR and ServiceNow Discovery.
 See our Pulseway vs. Tanium report.

 See our list of best Server Monitoring vendors.